xli/t3/README.md

 # Tic-Tac-Toe

-1. init board
+1. Host player init board
-2. move
+2. Another player join the game
-3. winner
+3. Players make move one by one
-4. watch game
+4. Display winner when game ends